What's the best WiFi router for your home?

 Eero is designed to be self-maintaining, so it lacks some features that power users may expect, such as channel selection, separate SSIDs per band, web-based administration, VLANs, and manual software updates.
 If you don't recognize these features, don't worry about it.
 They are for people who know what they are.

 Ethernet ports: If you need more Ethernet ports than your Eero provides, you can use the ports on additional Eero nodes, or you can add a switch.
-The exception is the Eero PoE Gateway for high-end setups, which has 10 ports.

 Optional subscription